Avoisavo/cureMe/README.md

 Economic and Systemic Challenges: In regions with underfunded health services and uneven access between urban and rural areas, even those who want help may not be able to receive it in a timely, confidential manner.
 Understanding these challenges, we were inspired to create a mental healthcare assistant that preserves the user's privacy while delivering personalized, effective support tailored to the unique cultural context of many Asian communities.

-## Problem Statement
-Many individuals experiencing emotional or mental-health challenges hesitate to seek support due to social stigma.
-Meanwhile, expressing vulnerability seems to be a sign of weakness, leading them to hide their struggles rather than reach out for help.
-Many people stay silent because they are afraid of being judged.
-So, they avoid traditional counselling even when they need support.
-As a result, individuals across different ages and life stages often manage their emotional burdens in silence.

 ## The Problem🚧